Data loss prevention (DLP) ensures that business-critical or sensitive data does not leave an organization's network and is not damaged or erased.

 External attacks: Data exfiltration is often the ultimate goal of a phishing or malware-based attack.
 External attacks can also result in permanent data loss or destruction, as in a ransomware attack when internal data becomes encrypted and inaccessible.
 DLP can help prevent malicious attackers from successfully obtaining or encrypting internal data.

 Accidental data exposure: Insiders often inadvertently expose data — for instance, an employee may forward an email containing sensitive information to an outsider without realizing it.
-Similar to how DLP can stop insider attacks, it can detect and prevent this accidental data exposure by tracking sensitive information within the network.
+Similar to how DLP security can stop insider attacks, it can detect and prevent this accidental data exposure by tracking sensitive information within the network.

 DLP solutions may use a number of techniques to detect sensitive data.
 Some of these techniques include: